-The scheme is a national accreditation body which checks and approves businesses and their plumbers to give customers reassurance about the tradesmen undertaking work for them.
+The scheme is a national accreditation body which checks and approves businesses and their staff to give customers reassurance about the tradespeople undertaking work for them.

-It brings together thousands of qualified contractors employed by plumbing businesses from the seven existing approved contractors’ schemes across the UK, including:
+It brings together thousands of qualified contractors employed by businesses from the six existing approved contractors’ schemes across the UK, including:

-Our aim is to help you find the nearest qualified plumbing engineer local to you to help keep water supplies safe and healthy in homes and businesses.
+Our aim is to help you find the nearest qualified contractor local to you to help keep water supplies safe and healthy in homes and businesses.

-Using an approved plumber/plumbing business helps prevent the risk of drinking water being contaminated by poor plumbing practices or sub-standard products.
+Using an approved contractor helps prevent the risk of drinking water being contaminated by poor plumbing practices or sub-standard products.

-The scheme is supported by the government watchdogs for drinking water, the Drinking Water Inspectorate in England and Wales, the Drinking Water Inspecorate (Northern Ireland), and the Drinking Water Quality Regulator in Scotland.
+The scheme is supported by the government watchdogs for drinking water, the Drinking Water Inspectorate in England and Wales, the Drinking Water Inspectorate (Northern Ireland), and the Drinking Water Quality Regulator in Scotland.

-NHS guidance advises all hospital trusts to use approved WaterSafe approved plumbers in their premises, in order to safeguard public health.
+NHS guidance advises all hospital trusts to use approved WaterSafe contractors in their premises, in order to safeguard public health.

 Where businesses fail to meet these standards, a disciplinary process applies, each approved contractors' scheme has their own process.

-All members of WaterSafe carry agreed levels of public liability insurance and operate a customer redress scheme.
+All members of WaterSafe carry agreed levels of public liability insurance.

 WaterSafe recommends you read this important information during the selection process and employment of any potential contractor.